-When fires become more frequent than historic levels (80-100 years), Wyoming big sagebrush is reduced significantly.
+When fires become more frequent than historic levels (80-100 years), Wyoming big sagebrush and shadscale saltbush are reduced significantly.
 Green rabbitbrush can increase slightly.
-With continued short fire frequency, Wyoming big sagebrush can be completely eliminated along with many of the desirable understory species such as needle and thread and Indian ricegrass.
-Sandberg bluegrass will increase along with a variety of annual and perennial forbs including noxious and invasive species.
+With continued short fire frequency, Wyoming big sagebrush and shadscale saltbush can be completely eliminated along with many of the desirable understory species such as bluebunch wheatgrass and Indian ricegrass.
+These species may be replaced by Sandberg bluegrass along with a variety of annual and perennial forbs including noxious and invasive plants.
 Cheatgrass and/or medusahead will invade the site.
 These fine fuels will increase the fire frequency.